migomipo/migo-hqm-server/README.md

 attempts               | (Russian 1v1 or shootout mode only) How many attempts each team will get.
 Default is 5 for shootout mode and 10 for Russian 1v1 mode. blue_line_location     | (Match or Russian 1v1 only) Distance between the end boards and the edge of the blue line closest to the neutral zone in meters.
-Default is 22.86, as in official IIHF rules. use_mph                | (Match mode only) If true, print puck speeds in miles per hour. dual_control           | Dual control mode.
-Can be either "true" (enabled), "false" (disabled), or "both" (join as dual-control player by holding shift while pressing 1/2) goal_replay            | (Match mode) Show goal replays after scored goals.
+Default is 22.86, as in official IIHF rules. use_mph                | (Match mode only) If true, print puck speeds in miles per hour. goal_replay            | (Match mode) Show goal replays after scored goals.

 ### Physics